 Lectors: People who proclaim the Scriptures at our weekend and special liturgies.

-We meet five or six times a year to organize details for each liturgical season’s Mass and prayer gatherings, enlisting the volunteer help of parishioners as needed.
+We meet as needed to organize details for each liturgical season’s Mass and prayer gatherings.

 Education and Formation

 Contact us if you would like to form a book club, discussion group, prayer or support group, organize a group retreat, or learn about other opportunities for adults to reflect together on our faith.